 - To issue the “Detention certificate” u/s 45(2)(b) in order to avail the 100% waiver of the detention/demurrage charges incurred so far by The Importer as per Rule 6(1) of Customs Area Handling Regulations, 2009

 - To kindly stop posing any irrelevant points which is not related to the shipment in question here

 - To adhere to the communication protocol as requested by the Importer and also by us, by not isolating other email IDs as mentioned in the mail cc channel

 - We also urge your good self to kindly consider doing the needful in a time bound manner, preferably within this week itself or by early next week at the max.
 We are there to assist your good self on this particular BoE should you require our further assistance.”

 Source reference Order used above: CESTAT, New Delhi

 CP: Mr. Ravi Jha/+91-9999005379 I +91-11-4999 2707

 NOTE: All Inquiries are solicited via email only.

 The views expressed in the update are strictly personal, based on our understanding of the underlying law.
-We are not responsible for any injury, loss or cost arising to any person who refers this update and acts or refrains from any act accordingly.
-We would suggest that a detailed legal advice must be sought before relying on this update.
+We are not responsible for any injury, loss or cost arising to any person who refers to this update and acts or refrains from any act accordingly.
+We would suggest that detailed legal advice must be sought before relying on this update.